 - You have trouble staying awake.

-- You are seeing or hearing things that are not there.
+- You see or hear things that are not there.

 - You cannot think clearly.

-- You have swelling or trouble moving your arms or legs.
+- You have swelling in your arms or legs.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.